2018 Virginia elections

 During the 2018 election year in Virginia several local, state, and federal elections were held.
 On May 1, several of Virginia's cities and towns held mayoral, city council, and school board elections.
 Primary elections for Congress were held on June 12.

-The general election was on November 6, 2018, for all 11 of Virginia's House of Representative seats, as well as the Class 1 Senate seat.
+The general election was on November 6, 2018, for all 11 of Virginia's House of Representatives seats, as well as the Class 1 Senate seat.
 2018 Virginia's 8th House of Delegates district special election was also held that day.
 The seat, being vacated by Greg Habeeb, was sought by Republican Roanoke County Supervisor Joe McNamara and Radford University associate director Democrat Carter Turner.

 Special elections were held on January 16 for Chilhowie town council, on February 6 for Leesburg town council, and on July 24 for Isle of Wight County sheriff.

 Federal elections

 United States Senate

 On November 6, Virginians re-elected their Class 1 senator Tim Kaine, to serve from 2019 until 2025.
 He was challenged by Republican Corey Stewart and Libertarian Matt Waters.
 The Commonwealth's Green and Constitution parties did not run candidates.